CheickPaul/CheickPaul/README.md

 ---

-##  Certificates completed and in progress
+##  Certificates/ Courses completed and in progress

 Here are the certifications I’m currently working on as part of my learning path.
 You can follow my progress in the dedicated repositories linked on my profile.